 Records show that the Club was formed well before the Second World War playing on at least four grounds within the Parish ending up at the Forstal in the 1960s.
 Most of the players came from Little Chart paper mill though several came from neighbouring villages as they still do.
 Before the 1960s Little Chart Forstal (meaning “stall for holding cattle”) was a rough piece of land consisting of reeds, long grass, bomb craters and scrap iron.
 The only mowing was done by a herd of goats!

 A leading light in the Club was H E Bates who played for the village before the war.
 He restarted the Club after the war and at the first dinner in 1948 invited Godfrey Evans the famous England wicket-keeper to present the batting and bowling prizes to Den Gore and Reg Smith.
 The wicket in Surrenden Park was not brilliant and soon enthusiasm waned and the Club disbanded.
-The present ground was refurbished for cricket by an Ashford agricultural engineering company called Stan Hays who ceased playing there in the mid sixties.
+The present ground was refurbished for cricket by an Ashford agricultural engineering company called Stanhays which ceased playing there in the mid sixties.
 According to Parish Council records Little Chart Cricket Club was formally reformed in 1969.
 H E Bates was again the force behind the club until 1972 when Jeff Thomas came to live on the Forstal.
 He was a newsreader on Southern Television.
 A keen cricketer, he ran two teams and a colts team.
-Our present Chairman Trevor Richards played in some of these teams.

 The “Darling Buds of May” cricket match was filmed on the ground using Little Chart players as extras.